EgeEken/Design-Tools/README.md

 This project is a graphical drawing application built using **PyQt5**.
 It provides tools for freehand drawing, shape creation, and object selection/manipulation.

-(To view this markdown file with images, please open it in a markdown viewer that supports images, or view it on GitHub)
+(To view this markdown file with images, please open it in a markdown viewer that supports images, or [click here to view it on GitHub](https://github.com/EgeEken/Design-Tools))

 ## Tools and Features
 ---